Cheap hire purchase

 If you find you're not able to make repayments, always contact the lender – ideally before the next payment is due.
 If it knows you're struggling, it should help you by offering an alternative and affordable repayment plan.

 As well as the company taking the car, if you fail to keep up repayments, you'd get a default mark on your credit file, which could affect your ability to get a mortgage or other credit.
-See our Credit scores guide for more info.
+See our Credit scores guide for more info, and jump to our section on what to do if you're struggling to make your repayments for tips on navigating this situation.

-• Known as a voluntary termination, there's a little-known clause in the Consumer Credit Act that allows you to get out of an HP agreement early.
+• There's a little-known clause in the Consumer Credit Act that allows you to get out of a Hire Purchase agreement early, known as a voluntary termination.
 Provided you've repaid at least half the total amount owed, you can terminate the agreement and return the car to the finance company.

-This is a handy clause in an HP contract if you find:
+This is a handy clause in an HP agreement if you find:

 • You no longer need the car.